veekooFIN/Linux-X86-Fractals/fract_in_sdl2/README.md

 ---------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------

-Here is SDL2 version if OpenGL don't work
+Here is SDL2 version of fractals

+There is Fractal Explorer for SDL2 program that combines all my work with fractals.
+Testing new tricks and diffrent approaches.

 ---------------------------------------------------------------------------------------------------------------